 \begin{itemize} \item[i.]
 (Type IV.i to Type I) We first consider the sequence of 3-graphs in Figure \ref{fig:4.1to1}.
 Mutation at $\gamma_1$ causes $\gamma_2$ and $\gamma_4$ to cross.
 Application of a reverse push-through at the trivalent vertex where $\gamma_2$ and $\gamma_4$ intersect a red edge removes this crossing and yields a Type I normal form where $\gamma_1$ is the sole {\sf Y}-cycle.\\

 \item[ii.]
-(Type IV.ii to Type I) Mutation at $\gamma_3$ in Figure \ref{fig:4.2to1} yields a 3-graph with geometric intersections between $\gamma_1$ and $\gamma_5$, and $\gamma_2$ and $\gamma_4$.
+(Type IV.ii to Type I) Mutation at $\gamma_3$ in Figure \ref{fig:4.2to1} yields a 3-graph with geometric intersections between $\gamma_1$ and $\gamma_5$ and between $\gamma_2$ and $\gamma_4$.
 The application of reverse push-throughs at the trivalent vertex intersections of $\gamma_1$ with $\gamma_5$ and $\gamma_2$ with $\gamma_4$ removes these geometric intersections, resulting in a Type I normal form where $\gamma_1$ is the sole {\sf Y}-cycle.
 We also apply a candy twist (Legendrian Surface Reidemeister move I) to simplify the intersection at the top of the resulting 3-graph.\\